gammu/gammu/docs/manual/smsd/config.rst

     effects to other time based configurations, because they will be effectively rounded to multiply of this value.

     Setting this to 0 disables sleeping.
-Please not this might cause Gammu to consume quite a lot of CPU power.
+Please note this might cause Gammu to consume quite a lot of CPU power.

     Default is 1.